livelyjing/2022-01-13-dafanh-online/index.md

 {% if page.eventbrite %}
 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>

- <p> Varying ticket pricing: Students $10 with promo code "Student".
-Lectures & Adjunct Instructors $20 with promo code "Lec-Adj".
-Contact the event coordinator for help with these codes. </p>
 <iframe
   src="https://www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt"
   frameborder="0"